Returning to Campus - Faculty

 Return to Campus Task Force

-Social distancing in the classrooms, due to their closed-off nature, will be an important aspect to prevent transmission of the COVID-19 virus.
-Rather than a 'one-size-fits-all' approach to classroom layouts, we recognize that every classroom and every group of students will require the classroom to be configured in a way to maintain CDC recommended 6' for social distancing.
+Social distancing in the classrooms will play a critical step in the prevention and transmission of the COVID-19 virus.
+Rather than a 'one-size-fits-all' approach to classroom layouts, we recognize that every classroom and every group of students will require the classroom to be configured in a way to maintain CDC recommended 6' minimum for social distancing.
 As faculty return to campus, and tables are rearranged, there should be consideration made for a 'teaching zone' in addition to the spacing of tables.
-Depending on final program enrollment, alternate classroom accommodations may need to be made for instruction to continue.
+Depending on program enrollment, alternate classroom accommodations may need to be made for instruction to continue.
 If that need arises, please contact Michael Zimmerman, Dean of Academic Advancement.

-When students are out in the labs and shops, social distancing must remain in effect, so it will be important to develop lesson plans and projects that will accommodate the need for distance.
+When students are out in the labs and shops, efforts need to be made to social distance and reduce student contact, so it will be important to develop lesson plans and projects that will accommodate the need for distance.
+We recommend employees continue to follow recommendations made by the Centers for Disease Control (CDC) found here: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/social-distancing.html

 We will make every attempt to remain consistent with the currently published academic calendar for the 2020-2021 school year.
 For the latest calendar, please always reference the Academic Calendar site at: https://www.nwktc.edu/students/academic-calendar